nschlia/ffmpegfs/WINDOWS.md

 | win/ffmpeg/win64/bin     |        64 | Binaries            |
 | win/ffmpeg/win64/include |        64 | Development headers |
 | win/ffmpeg/win64/lib     |        64 | Libraries           |

+Note: The win/ffmpeg/win64/ directory is located under the FFmpeg source directory which will be created when the tar ball is unpacked.
+See "Build The Binaries For FFmpegfs".

 ### Build The Binaries For FFmpegfs